kkt-ee/Custom-App-Launcher-for-linux-platforms/README.md

 (Analogy: start menu of windows)

 This is a PySimpleGUI based Application Launcher.
-The Linux shell commands for "launching an APP in an custom virtual environment" are integrated in the buttons of the laucher.
+The Linux shell commands for "launching an APP in an custom virtual environment" are integrated as button events of the launcher.

-This project can be further scaled as per a users' personal needs.
+N.B.
+This is running demo version of custom launcher as per my personal needs and this project can be further scaled as per any users' personal needs.

 --------

 USAGE

-      1.  install dependency packages
+      1. Setting up environment:
+            pip install pySimpleGUI
+            Install any other dependency packages based on the current system

+      2. Configure shell commands/app launching shell script (Update the following template files)
-      2a. configure db with the terminal commands
+            a. dbCOMMANDSignature.py with the terminal commands
-      2b. write .sh scripts for setting up virtual environments and launching a particular script (eg. spyder)
+            b. write .sh scripts for setting up any customized app launches (eg. spyder in a virtual environment, follow example .sh files in this repository)

+      3. Make corresponding changes (based on step 2) for GUI buttons and button events in file: _launchUtils_dev.py

-      3.  python __init__.py
+      4. Launch the launcher from the terminal using python __init__.py